South Dakota Court Records

 What Do You Do If You Are On Trial For a Crime in South Dakota?

-Any person charged with committing a criminal offense in South Dakota is usually required to appear at the state’s circuit court.
+Any person charged with committing a criminal offense in South Dakota must usually appear at the state’s circuit court.
 Arrestees are typically advised to hire a lawyer.
 Those who cannot afford one are assigned an attorney from the public defender’s office.
-After the prosecutor files the charges, the representative of the accused will be expected to respond on behalf of the defendant.
+After the prosecutor files the charges, the accused's representative will be expected to respond on behalf of the defendant.
 Both parties then work to gather evidence in order to make their case at the hearing.
-However, they can reach an agreement (a plea bargain) and opt to settle the matter out of court.
+However, they may reach an agreement (a plea bargain) and opt to settle the matter out of court.

 What Percentage of Criminal Cases Go to Trial in South Dakota?

 The unified judicial system of South Dakota releases an annual report of all court activities in the state.
-According to the 2019 statistical report, the state’s circuit courts recorded a total of 12,527 felony and extradited case filings.
-Also, 20,827 class 1 misdemeanor cases were filed, and 104,426 class 2 misdemeanor filings for the same year.
+According to the 2019 statistical report, the state’s circuit courts recorded a total of 12,527 felony and extradited case filings, 20,827 class 1 misdemeanor cases, and 104,426 class 2 misdemeanor filings for the same year.
 While about 43% of criminal cases are pending trial, only about 6% reach trial.

 When Does a Criminal Defendant Have the Right to a Trial?